batlabucd/GenomeMining/README.md

 Files required for the execution of this script are:

-"name".pl: The perl file containing the code
+agile.pl: The perl file containing the code

 ctrlfile:Control file containing modifieable parameters used by "name".pl